 Marantz DR700 - Measurements (Analog out)

-From now on, I will be consistent with my measurements as I described them on my first review, with the Onkyo C-733 review.
-So over time, this will help comparing the items I reviewed.
+I described my measurements in the post “More than we hear”, and as I reported them for the Onkyo C-733 review.
+Over time, this will help comparing the devices I reviewed.

 The Marantz DR700 outputs 1.89Vrsm, a little less than the standard 2Vrms.